gengjia0214/AIRoti/background.md

  rotifer samples.
 More specifically, the agent is expected able to:__
  - __Identify, classify (into ECR, NECR) and count rotifers__
  - __Evaluate the contamination level of rotifer culture__

+## References

+[1] FAO (Ed.).
+(2018). _The state of world fisheries and aquaculture: Meeting the sustainable development goals._ Rome.

+[2] Fry, J. P., Mailloux, N. A., Love, D. C., Milli, M. C., & Cao, L. (2018).
+Feed conversion efficiency in
+ aquaculture: do we measure it correctly?. _Environmental Research Letters_, 13(2), 024017.

  <br />
  <br />